Ivan Pernar (politician, born 1985): Controversies

 Later that month, three different schools from Zagreb reported Pernar to the police due to unauthorized entry, ignoring warnings of their employees, and taking selfies with minors without parental permission.
 In his text messages to one of the students, Pernar asked a student to skip class to meet him.
 Croatian Children's Ombudsman Ivana Milas-Klarić, called the text messages "concerning", and criticized Pernar for using the students for political and self-promotion.

 Later, Pernar criticized her behaviour during Parliament debate, voted for her removal from office and new Children's Ombudsman became Helena Pirnat Dragičević.

 In March 2017, Pernar interviewed English conspiracy theorist David Icke.
 Later he shared a Facebook photo with Icke and the two men briefly walked together near Croatian Parliament.
 In his Facebook post, David Icke described Pernar as: "a politician worth listening", while he described Pernar's political party as party inspired by his work.
 In turn, in his interview in 2011, Pernar described Icke as a man: "who speaks many truths but also has to insert in some fiction, otherwise his messages would be too dangerous for political and financial elites."
 Serbian film director Boris Malagurski also supported Pernar by making a video of Pernar's anti-NATO speech in Croatian Parliament.

 During the COVID-19 pandemic in Croatia, Pernar expressed opposition to the measures introduced as a measure to deal with the pandemic, suggesting among other things that the economic toll of the measures imposed by the government is too great of a price to pay for the only benefit of prolonging the lives of some old people who only had a few more years to live in any case.

 In late 2022 and early 2023, a group of Croatians (one of which is a transgender man) was detained in Zambia under charges of child trafficking.
-The couples in question attempted to adopt children from the DR Congo and bring them to Croatia, but were detained by Zambian authorithies under suspicion of false documents.
+The couples in question attempted to adopt children from the DR Congo and bring them to Croatia, but were detained by Zambian authorities under suspicion of false documents.
 The case gained significant media coverage in Croatia.
 The Zambian court at first dropped charges against them and ordered their release to Croatia.
 This changed, however, when Pernar contacted Zambian authorities to inform them that one of the people from the group is transgender, which caused them being arrested again due to Zambian laws against LGBT people.
 This could also be due to a decision to release being overturned by a higher court to which the defendants were transferred.
-Charges they face mirror the ones they were originally arrested for, human trafficking due to Congoese laws prohibiting foreign adoption.
+Charges they face mirror the ones they were originally arrested for, human trafficking due to Congolese laws prohibiting foreign adoption.